leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 Magento Enterprise Edition is required to take advantage of the Gift Wrapping functionality in eConnect as Magento Community Edition doesn&#39;t contain any Gift Wrapping functionality.

-Within the eConnect configuration (_LS \&gt; eConnect-ION \&gt; Configuration \&gt; Order Charges_), it&#39;s possible to turn on or off the transfer of Gift Wrapping charges to M3 – as well as decide whether any resulting charges should be added as charges or non-stock items.
+Within the eConnect configuration (LS > eConnect-ION >  Configuration > Order Charges), it&#39;s possible to turn on or off the transfer of Gift Wrapping charges to M3 – as well as decide whether any resulting charges should be added as charges or non-stock items.

 Pre-requisites

-- Gift Wrapping on Order &amp; Product level have been enabled in Magento under _System \&gt; Configuration \&gt; Sales \&gt; GiftOptions_.
+- Gift Wrapping on Order &amp; Product level have been enabled in Magento under System > Configuration > Sales > GiftOptions.

 - A cost for the Giftwrapping is[optionally]assigned to the products in the &#39;GiftOptions&#39;

 section of the Product Information.

-- All applicable Gift Wraps are defined in Magento under _Stores \&gt; GiftWrapping_.
+- All applicable Gift Wraps are defined in Magento under Stores > GiftWrapping.

 - The setup in M3 for the intended solution has been configured (i.e. Header- &amp;Line charges in OIS030/CRS275 or non-stock items inMMS001).

 **\*\*** In this version, costs assigned to printed cards in Magento as well as gift wrapping messages are not supported and will as such not be transferred to M3.